unixfool/SLiM-Theme/README.md

   * `current_theme Purple`
   * `current_theme Red`

- <b> NOTE:</b> You only can set 1 Theme for SLiM, this is just a example of what themes you can use on the config file.
+ <b> NOTE:</b> You only can set 1 Theme for SLiM, this is just a example of what themes you can use on the config file.<br/>
  <b> NOTE:</b> Just need to change names on the current_theme value.